How to grow your investor network with Pitch and turn clicks into capital

 Nevertheless, it’s still one of the most sought after documents prospective investors in your company will want to see.
 Around 2/3s of UK angel investors won’t invest a company if they think they might not qualify.

 Advance Assurance can be obtained for schemes such as the Enterprise Investment Scheme (EIS), the Seed Enterprise Investment Scheme (SEIS) Social Investment Tax Relief (SITR) and Venture Capital Trust (VCT) investment schemes.

 You can apply for Advance Assurance directly with HMRC or via SeedLegals.
 SeedLegals is currently the UK’s no.1 one destination for startups to secure SEIS / EIS Advance Assurance, with an approval rate of 97% compared with the 68% industry average.
-A helpful team will make sure you have everything you need to get a smooth approval.
+Our combined expert support and automated workflow help to streamline the process.
+Our SEIS experts are with you every step of the way and can guide you through the process from start to finish.
+At the end of the process once your documents are finalised, we will also submit on your behalf on HMRC’s website.
 Just sign up and complete the Advance Assurance application form to get started here.

 There are some eligibility criteria that you must meet before you can apply for advance assurance.

 When you’ve confirmed that you’re eligible and you start your application, you’ll need to demonstrate that you fulfil the SEIS criteria.
 This includes: